 - 1. This allows us to complete our test preparation before the actual GRE test dates this fall. - 2.
-Your load for this class will be frontloaded at the beginning of the semester, so you can focus your efforts on your other classes at the end of the semester. - 3.
-We avoid our currently scheduled final exam time slot (which if we don't adjust our schedule is the very last time slot.
-Wednesday, December 14th, from 7:30-10:30 PM).
-Instead, we will complete our final presentations during the regular semester around 3⁄4 of the way through the term.
+Your load for this class will be frontloaded at the beginning of the semester, so you can focus your efforts on your other classes at the end of the semester.

+3. We avoid our currently scheduled final exam time slot (which - if we don't adjust our schedule - is likely to be the very last time slot.).
+Instead, we will complete our final presentations during the regular semester around /4 of the way through the term.